imfl/beautiful-jekyll/_posts/2018-05-27-black-scholes.md

 **Approach** replicate a contingent claim by a self-financing portfolio of asset and bonds

-**Assumption**  asset price is governed by a geometric Brownian process.
+**Assumes**  asset price is governed by a geometric Brownian process.

 **Uses** Ito Lemma